lleiding/gemm/README.md

 and a user defined standard deviation.

-# Output/Calculation
+## Output/Calculation
 The main simulation data output is stored in two separate formats.
 The first is a table containg data characterising the individuals.
 Each line represents on individual.
 The columns describe an individual's current state.
-This is characterised by location, environmental conditions, ecological traits and summary of the genetic architecture [UPDATE].
+This is characterised by location, environmental conditions, ecological traits and summary of the genetic architecture.
+Additionally or alternatively to the individual level data, the data can be summarized at the population level (i.e. all individuals of a common lineage within the same grid cell).
 The second format is a fasta file containing the entire genome of all individuals.
-Association of sequences to individuals, linkage units, genes and coded traits is defined in the fasta headers [REVIEW].
+Association of sequences to individuals, linkage units, genes and coded traits is defined in the fasta headers.
 Output is stored at the beginning and end of a simulation and at user-definable intervals.
-The output considers the state of all individuals at those times, but can be set to ignore individuals of a certain developmental stage or age [TODO].
+The output considers the state of all non-seed individuals at those times.